MohamedEslam307/Smart-Parking-System-with-Vehicle-Detection-System/README.md

 # Smart Parking System with Vehicle Detection System

 This project implements a smart parking system that utilizes a Pi Camera for vehicle detection, OpenCV for image processing and motion detection, and MQTT for remote monitoring with Node-Red.
 It features real-time tracking of parking slots and calculates fees based on parking duration.
-Additionally, the system integrates with serial communication to check parking availability.
+Additionally, the system integrates with serial communication with gate subsystem to check parking availability.

 ## Table of Contents